Azure Serverless Azure Functions Durable Functions Azure Cognitive Services Microsoft Azure Realtime communication

-I'll show a solution built with Durable Functions which has been running for over a year now.
-In addition I'll cover some advanced scenarios how to use multiple orchestrations, either in one function app, or across multiple function apps.
+I'll cover some advanced scenarios how to use multiple orchestrations, either in one function app, or across multiple function apps.
 By the end of this session you know how to keep your complex serverless workflows under control!

-By the end of this session you've learned how you can solve this real life use case by using some of the more advanced capabilities of Durable Functions.
+By the end of this session you've learned how you can solve this real life use case by using some of the more advanced capabilities of Azure Durable Functions.

-What do you do when you want to help others to achieve more with serverless technology?
+People all learn in a different way.
+Some prefer reading documentation, some prefer videos, some start coding right away.
+So what do you do when you want to help others to achieve more with serverless technology?
 You build an online & open-source learning curriculum, or at least, that is what I did 😅.
 It's called Azure Functions University, and the content is available for free on GitHub (http://bit.ly/az-func-uni) and YouTube (http://bit.ly/az-func-uni-playlist).

 In this session, I'll cover why I started this project, how to initiate collaborations with people from the community, the challenges we faced, and how you can contribute to this project.